superman2022/appmix/README.md

-Appmix is an app consolidation software that was developed by a mysterious hacker organization.
+AppMixer is an app consolidation software that was developed by a mysterious hacker organization.